BioInvent - translating cancer antibody biology into innovative immuno-oncology therapies.

 - Developing pre-clinical first-in-class antibodies targeting tumour-associated myeloid cells in collaboration with Pfizer.

-- Ensure an expeditious start of the new collaboration with Transgene to develop oncolytic virus (OV) candidates encoding a validated anti-CTLA-4 antibody sequence - potentially with additional transgenes - capable of treating multiple solid tumours.
+- Intensify the collaboration with Transgene to start the development of oncolytic virus (OV) candidates encoding a validated anti-CTLA-4 antibody sequence - potentially with additional transgenes - aimed at treating solid tumors.

 - Developing TB-403, in collaboration with Oncurious, as a potential treatment for paediatric brain cancers.

 The body’s immune system detects and destroys bacteria and viruses that would otherwise harm our organs and tissues.
 However, the immune system also has the potential to protect us from and fight cancer.
 Unfortunately, many tumour cells have the ability to manipulate important cells in our immune system in order to continue to multiply.

 While chemotherapy is aimed directly at the tumour cells, immuno-oncology drugs activate important cells in the immune system (especially T-cells), and stimulate them to attack tumours.
 Immuno-oncology drugs are one of the greatest breakthroughs of the twenty-first century in the field of medicine.